sebapersson/PEtab.jl/docs/src/Bachmann.md

 # Medium-sized models (Bachmann model)

-In this tutorial, we will guide you through the process of creating a `PEtabODEproblem` for the Bachmann model, a medium-sized ODE model.
-We'll cover three topics:
+In this tutorial we will crate a `PEtabODEproblem` for the Bachmann model, a medium-sized ODE model.
+We will cover three topics:

 1. Computing the gradient via forward-sensitivity equations
 2. Computing the gradient via adjoint sensitivity analysis
 3. Computing the Gauss-Newton Hessian approximation, which often performs better than the (L)-BFGS Hessian approximation.

-To run the code, you'll need the Bachmann PEtab files, which can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Bachmann).
+To run the code, you need the Bachmann PEtab files, which can be found [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Bachmann).
 You can find a fully runnable example of this tutorial [here](https://github.com/sebapersson/PEtab.jl/tree/main/examples/Bachmann.jl).

 First, we'll read the model and load the necessary libraries.